fynv/ThrustRTC/docs/QuickStartGuide_cs.md

 * UnQLite source code, as submodule: thirdparty/unqlite
 * CMake 3.x
-* C libraries of Python 3 is required to build the Python binding part of the code.
+* .Net development environment for building the C# library.

 After cloning the repo from github and resolving the submodules, you can build it with CMake: